 This Plan recognises that eels are of particular importance to Aboriginal people and there is extensive evidence throughout Victoria of Aboriginal use of eels for both personal and communal use and for barter and trade.

-It should also be remembered that this resource is shared more widely as a consequence of their extraordinary migrations from freshwater habitats to the coral sea where spawning takes place.
-From ocean spawning grounds, larval drift provides recruitment to south eastern Australia, New Zealand and some countries in the south Pacific.
+It should also be remembered that this resource is shared more widely because of their extraordinary migrations from freshwater habitats to the coral sea where spawning takes place.
+From ocean spawning grounds, larval drift provides recruitment to eastern Australia, New Zealand and some countries in the south Pacific.
+Anguillid eels are found from Cape York through to south eastern South Australia.
+Also, some pockets in northern Australia.

 Information on the status of eels is limited and mainly collected from fisheries dependent data on catch and effort and by-catch reporting.
-However, there is an opportunity to improve this information to ensure the fishery remains sustainable and can continue to meet export requirements.
+However, there is potentially an opportunity to improve this information to ensure the fishery remains sustainable.

 In view of the wide range of stakeholders, this Plan is intended to be a blueprint for future actions to the benefit of all users of the resource: Indigenous communities, recreational and commercial fishers, including those harvesting from restocked waters.
 This is reinforced by the key objectives of this Plan which provide for: